-However, there are days when we can all agree that all we want is a classic homemade pepperoni pizza without any bells or whistles.
-It’s a simple pizza that everyone loves and is ready to serve in just over 1 hour, so who am I to argue?!
+There are days when we can all agree that all we want is a classic homemade pepperoni pizza.
+It’s a simple pizza to make and ready to serve in just over 1 hour!

-Made with homemade pizza dough, easy homemade pizza sauce, mozzarella cheese, and salty pepperoni, this simple pepperoni pizza is hands down one of the best homemade pizza recipes.
-It’s the reason we never order pizza anymore!
+Made with homemade pizza dough, an easy homemade pizza sauce, mozzarella cheese, and pepperoni, this simple homemade pizza is hands down one of the best homemade pizza recipes.
+It’s the reason we never order takeout pizza anymore!

 Find the full printable recipe with specific measurements below.